tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 NOT allow the epoch to exceed 2^48-1.
 This requirement constrains the number of key updates.
 Receiving implementations MUST NOT enforce this rule, in order to allow this value to be changed later.
-For example, there may be future ciphers with keys exceeding 128-bits.
+For example, there may be future ciphers with keys that exceed 128 bits.
 If a sending implementation receives a KeyUpdate with request_update set to "update_requested", it MUST NOT send its own KeyUpdate if that would cause it to exceed these limits and SHOULD